 2D Freeform Directional: This blend type is also used when your motions represent different directions, however you can have multiple motions in the same direction, for example “walk forward” and “run forward”.
 In the Freeform Directional type the set of motions should always include a single motion at position (0, 0), such as “idle”.

 2D Freeform Cartesian: Best used when your motions do not represent different directions.
 With Freeform Cartesian your X parameter and Y parameter can represent different concepts, such as angular speed and linear speed.
-An example would be motions such as “walk forward no turn”, “run forward no turn”, “walk forward turn right”, “run forward turn right” etc.
+An example would be motions such as “walk forward no turn”, “run forward no turn”, “walk forward turn right”, “run forward turn right” etc(Ericsson Texture Compression) A block-based texture format that compresses textures to significantly reduce file sizes without causing a noticable reduction in image quality.
+More info

 Direct: This type of blend tree lets user control the weight of each node directly.
 Useful for facial shapes or random idle blending.